KaajaGit/online-docs/widget/installation.md

 - `apiKey` which is provided by the Kaaja team and identifies who is making the calls.

-There is inolte another, optional parameter:
+There is another, optional parameter:

 - `data` an encrypted, url-safe string used to pre-populate some form fields with customer data.